Pinterest

 This is an easy way to learn how to cook cabbage and is one of my favorites to include among my Oktoberfest recipes.
 It seems just like a comfort food and goes so well for cool autumn days and cold winter nights.

 Looking for another great cabbage recipe?
-Check out my Bavarian Braised Cabbage.
+Check out my Bavarian braised cabbage.
 It's just a bit sweeter than this one, the way many like it in southern Germany.

 Ready to make this German cabbage?